wazuh/wazuh-documentation/source/getting-started/use-cases/configuration-assessment.rst

 Implementing SCA remediation steps
 ----------------------------------

 In the example in the previous section, implementing the remediation provided by the Wazuh SCA improves the security of the endpoint.
-This involves changing the ``PublkeyAuthentication`` option value in the ``sshd_config`` file.
-In the image below, you can see the status of the check ``3000`` have changed to ``passed``.
+This involves changing the ``PubkeyAuthentication`` option value in the ``sshd_config`` file.
+In the image below, you can see the status of the check ``3003`` has changed to ``passed``.

 .. thumbnail:: /images/getting-started/use-cases/sca/sca-checks-status-changed.png
    :title: Status passed for the check 3003